 It is fairly easy to change the name using AT commands but I have found that while you can change the name to anything you want, making it longer than the default name (HC-05), even by one character will cause the command AT+NAME? to return nothing, even though the module still works fine, so the only way to make sure the command worked is to try to associate the module with your phone after you have changed the name.

 It is not a major problem since the modules otherwise work very well, but it is annoying.

 Another annoyance is the need to connect the KEY pin to ground to place the chip in AT command mode.

 It is a single chip Bluetooth module (the HC-05 has two chips) that is even cheaper so I bought a few to experiment.
 Another advantage is the JDY-31 has a row of holes on the narrow side ready to receive 0.1" headers so you can breadboard with them right away without having to buy a carrier board (don't fry the modules, they run on 3.3V).
 On the other hand, the castellated holes on the wide sides are compatible with the HC-05 carrier boards if you want to run the module from 5V, the best of both worlds.

 Even though the seller on Alibaba says the modules are replacement for the HC-05, that is only true of their physical form factor and pinout.
 They do not use the same command set and the protocol to place the module in command mode is different.
-However, once configured, they work the same.
+However, once configured, they work almost the same with one important caveat, see below.

 The module is automatically in command (AT) mode when not paired, and it enters the serial emulation mode automatically when paired, so you do not need the KEY pin as you do with the HC-05.

-To buy one of these modules, simply enter JDY-30 in any of your favorite electronics shopping sites (it works on Amazon, eBay, AliExpress and Banggood).
+To buy one of these modules, simply enter JDY-30 or JDY-31 in any of your favorite electronics shopping sites (it works on Amazon, eBay, AliExpress and Banggood).
 It is also available from a number of Arduino vendors like Adafruit and Sparkfun.